diantonioandrea/pacs-project/README.md

 ## Using the Code

-To use the code, include `<Pacs.hpp>` which provides all necessary tools.
+To use the code, include `<PacsHPDG.hpp>` which provides all necessary tools.

 ### Mesh Generation